 Q: Where are fillers used?

-A: Fillers are used to rejuvenate and lift the cheeks, temples, under eye hollows, brows, lips, jowls, and corners of the mouth.
+A: Fillers are used to rejuvenate and lift the face, including the cheeks, temples, under eye hollows, brows, lips, jowls, and corners of the mouth.
 Individual lines can also be filled, such as the nasolabial folds, marionette lines, and vertical lip lines.
 Filler also work well to rejuvenate the hands.

 Q: What different fillers are available?